Take a closer look at £2.2m home set in 35 acres of land with swimming pool, tennis court and helipad

-£2.2m house for sale: Fabulous five bed 'lifestyle property' near Peterborough with tennis court, pool and helipad
+£2.2m house for sale: Fabulous five bed 'lifestyle property' near Peterborough with tennis court, pool and its own helipad

-A five bedroom home centrally positioned within 35 acres of land near Peterborough is on the market priced £2,200,000.
+A five bedroom home, centrally positioned within 35 acres of land near Peterborough, is on the market with a guide price of £2,200,000.

 Spring Lodge Farm occupies an attractive rural setting between the villages of Haddon and Elton.